vaadin-component-factory/vcf-noscroll-grid/README.md

 ```

 Grid's page size affects the number of rows browser requests from the data provider and NoScrollGrid uses it to define size of the buffer for requested rows.
 Real number of rows requested and cached to client is usually number of rows that fit in NoScrollGrid's height plus buffer size.

+Override `NoScrollGrid.showMoreOnInit` to false (default is true) to hide scroll bar initially.

 ## Installation